BOJ to stand pat, signal optimism as Abenomics lift economy

 AMBITIOUS TARGET

-Markets suffered a setback in late May as expectations emerged the U.S. Federal Reserve would taper its own bond-buying programme, but some calm has been restored in recent weeks.
+Markets suffered a setback in late May as expectations emerged the U.S. Federal Reserve would taper its own bond-buying program, but some calm has been restored in recent weeks.

-The market volatility appears to have had little impact on the economy, which emerged from a shallow recession late last year to grow an annualised 4.1 percent in the March quarter.
+The market volatility appears to have had little impact on the economy, which emerged from a shallow recession late last year to grow an annualized 4.1 percent in the March quarter.

 Japan's factory output rose 2 percent and exports grew at their fastest annual pace in more than two years in May.